biomass-dev/BioMASS.jl/docs/src/usage/parameter_estimation.md

     - Whether to show all simulation results.

   - `stdev`::Bool (default: `false`)

     - If True, the standard deviation of simulated values will be shown (only available for `"average"` visualization type).

+  - `save_format`::String (default: `"pdf"`)
+    - Either "png" or "pdf", indicating whether to save figures as png or pdf format.

 ---